toduanika/articles/azure/azure-network-topology.md

 Simplified routing capabilities.
 - Azure Virtual WAN's built-in gateways offer higher bandwidth than traditional Virtual Network Gateways.
 It also allows using Azure Virtual WAN for more than 100 S2S tunnels.
 - Azure provides the ability to easily integrate third-party NVAs into the virtual hub, which is particularly useful if you already have existing SD-WAN solutions for interconnecting different locations.
-- The Route Maps feature (currently in public preview) is available only in Virtual WAN.
+- The Route Maps feature is available only in Virtual WAN.
 This feature allows summarizing, controlling, and managing routes from on-premises and Virtual Networks.
 It also enables modifying BGP attributes such as AS-PATH to make a route more or less preferable.

 Cons: